-Intelligent objects: technological dream or real-life 21st century trend?
-Frédéric Bastien and his company, mnubo, are betting on the latter and jumping head-first into the Internet of Things and data processing.
-Learn about this entrepreneur’s big plans to unite innovation and growth.
+Intelligent objects: Technological dream or real-life 21st century trend?
+Frédéric Bastien is his company, Mnubo, are betting on the latter and jumping head-first into the Internet of Things and data processing.
+Here’s a look at an entrepreneur combining innovation and growth.

-One of the biggest developments in recent times has been the connection of a range of objects, machines and equipment to the Internet in order to make them more proactive and improve our everyday lives.
-The Internet of Things (IoT) is already knocking at the door, and many Quebec firms like mnubo are positioning themselves in this promising market
+One of the biggest developments in recent times has been the connection of a range of objects, machines and equipment to the Internet to make them smarter and improve our everyday lives.
+The Internet of Things (IoT) is already knocking on our door, and many Quebec firms like Mnubo are positioning themselves in this promising market.

 Discover also : The Internet of Things: Connected in Quebec